How Much Does It Cost to Get Dentures?

 Unless you’re wearing permanently-supported implant dentures or a bridge, your denture or partial needs to come out every single night.
 Sleeping in a denture/partial can create a lot of complications such as bone loss, infection, and loose-fitting appliances.[4]

-Soak your denture in an effervescent cleansing solution at night.
+American Dental Association recommends to soak your denture in an effervescent denture cleaning solution at night.
 The next morning use a soft toothbrush or denture brush to clean it thoroughly.
 Be sure to clean your mouth, too.
-Never use hot water or abrasives to clean your denture, as it could cause permanent damage.
+Never use hot water, household cleaners or abrasives to clean your denture, as it could cause permanent damage.

 Be sure to bring your denture with you to your routine six-month checkups to have it professionally cleaned and your mouth evaluated.